John D. Rockefeller: Marriage

 The Rockefeller wealth, distributed as it was through a system of foundations and trusts, continued to fund family philanthropic, commercial, and, eventually, political aspirations throughout the 20th century.
-John Jr.'s youngest son David Rockefeller was a leading New York banker, serving for over 20 years as CEO of Chase Manhattan (now part of JPMorgan Chase).
+John D. Rockefeller Jr.'s youngest son David Rockefeller was a leading New York banker, serving for over 20 years as CEO of Chase Manhattan (now part of JPMorgan Chase).
 Second son Nelson Aldrich Rockefeller was Republican governor of New York and the 41st Vice President of the United States.
 Fourth son Winthrop Rockefeller served as Republican Governor of Arkansas.
 Grandchildren Abigail Aldrich "Abby" Rockefeller and John Davison Rockefeller III became philanthropists.
 Grandson Laurance Spelman Rockefeller became a conservationist.
-Great-grandson John Davison "Jay" Rockefeller IV served from 1985 until 2015 as a Democratic Senator from West Virginia after serving as governor of West Virginia, and another Winthrop Paul Rockefeller served as lieutenant governor of Arkansas for a decade.
+Great-grandson John Davison "Jay" Rockefeller IV served from 1985 until 2015 as a Democratic senator from West Virginia after serving as governor of West Virginia, and another Winthrop Paul Rockefeller served as lieutenant governor of Arkansas for a decade.